-To be eligible for recommendation for the Juris Doctor degree, a student must complete the required curriculum by taking JD classes designated for the JD program in which a student is enrolled as follows:
+To be eligible for recommendation for the Juris Doctor degree, a student must complete the required curriculum by taking JD classes designated for the JD program in which a student is enrolled (residential) as follows:

-- 1. Undergraduate Degree Receive an undergraduate degree from an accredited college or university and submit an official transcript, which includes the date the baccalaureate degree was conferred, no later than October 15; and - 2.
-Grade Point Average Achieve a grade point average equivalent to a C (2.00) or higher in all enrollment for credit toward the Juris Doctor degree; and - 3.
+- Undergraduate Degree Receive an undergraduate degree from an accredited college or university and submit an official transcript, which includes the date the baccalaureate degree was conferred, no later than October 15: and - Grade Point Average Achieve a grade point average equivalent to a B (3.00) or higher in all enrollment for credit toward the Juris Doctor degree; and - 3.
 (Reserved) - 4.
 Minimum Credits Earn a minimum of eighty-five (85) credits not more than - a.
 Nine (9) of which are earned at grades below C minus, - b.
-Eighteen (18) of which are earned in clinical work, - The number of credits for distance learning permitted by the American Bar Association (ABA). - d.
+Eighteen (18) of which are earned in clinical work, - c.
+The number of credits for distance learning permitted by the American Bar Association (ABA).
+Caution: Some states set their own maximum and students should check for states where they are likely to take the bar exam.
+(Revised by faculty 10/5/2017.) - d.
 Eight (8) credits may be earned in Independent Study, - e.
 Fifteen (15) credits may be earned from legal residencies, - f.
 Twelve (12) credits may be earned in non-law, graduate-level work, - g.
 Twenty-one (21) of which are earned in courses that do not qualify as "regularly scheduled class sessions" (as defined in ABA Standard 304(b), and Interpretation 304-3), which consists of the following coursework (or course opportunities) at UNH Law: - i.
 Independent study; - ii.
 Clinical courses that do not have a mandatory classroom component; - iii.
 Legal Residencies; - iv.
 Non-law, graduate level work; and